skeyll/SynicSugar/docs/content/GettingStarted/helloworld.md

     }
 }
 ```
-We can send the HelloWorld to other peers!We get success to send HelloWorld!
+If we send the HelloWorld to other peers and can display the message on other device, we have succeeded.<br>
 However, we only want to display the message in other peers' DebugLog, don't need in sender's log.
 In such case, we can use isLocal to separate the processes.

 ```cs